FM-Ahmed/OpenFAST/README.md

 Functions to either read or plot FAST.Farm/OpenFAST/TurbSim files.
 These are wind simulation tools developed by NREL.
 The scripts are made for beginner users, which I am myself.
 Code is made specifically for OpenFAST/FAST.Farm, but can probably be used elsewhere with slight tweaks.
+May or may not work for other versions of the software.

 # FAST.Farm v3.4.1